smithjw/smithjw.github.io/_posts/2012-02-14-clear-a-new-todo-application-that-isnt-like-the-rest.md

 type: post
 published: true
 meta: {}
+---
----What happend this morning when I woke up to read my twitter feed?
+What happend this morning when I woke up to read my twitter feed?
 I saw a nice little note from [@UseClear](https://twitter.com/#!/useclear) saying " Hello New Zealand and Australia :-)".
 What could this mean?
 Well, it meant that Clear, the todo app that has had quite a bit of hype surrounding it, had launched.